drhsqlite/fossil-mirror/www/tls-nginx.md

       $ sudo openssl dhparam -out /etc/letsencrypt/dhparams.pem 2048

-Beware, this will take a few minutes of CPU time.
+Beware, this can take a long time.
+On a shared Linux host I tried it on running OpenSSL 1.1.0g, it took about 21 seconds, but on a fast, idle iMac running LibreSSL 2.6.5, it took 8 minutes and 4 seconds!

 The next section is also optional.
 It enables [OCSP stapling][ocsp], a protocol that improves the speed and security of the TLS connection